aptech/docs/docs/CR-innerJoin.rst

           2 1.1 1,
           9 0.1 3 };

-    //Perform inner join on 'A' and 'B', based upon
+    // Perform inner join on 'A' and 'B', based upon
-    //matches in column 1 of 'A' and column 3 of 'B'
-    C = innerJoin(A, 1, B, 3);
+    // matches in column 1 of 'A' and column 3 of 'B' C = innerJoin(A, 1, B, 3);

 After the code above, *C* equals: